On a version of a multivariate integration by parts formula for Lebesgue integrals: Introduction

-In this paper, we give a general integration by parts formula for Lebesgue integrals when the functions defined on a possibly unbounded domain induce signed measures, are left- and right-continuous, respectively, and one of the functions is grounded and bounded.
-In Section \ref{secmif}, we give a precise definition of measure inducing functions, analyze various of their properties, derive a characterization of measure inducing functions in terms of \(\Delta\)-monotone functions, and give several examples that are important for applications.
-In Section \ref{secmr}, we provide the main results of this paper, that are, an integration by parts formula for measure inducing functions, a transformation formula for the integration by parts operator, and several convergence results that allow an extension of the Lebesgue integral of a measure inducing function to the case where one integrates w.r.t. a function that does not induce a signed measure like a Lipschitz-continuous semi-copula.
-Several proofs are transferred to the appendix.
+In this paper, we fix these inaccuracies and provide a general framework for an integration by parts formula for Lebesgue integrals.
+The underlying functions are defined on a possibly unbounded domain and are not assumed to be continuous.
+As motivated above, we assume that the integrator \(g\) is grounded and bounded.
+In Section \ref{secmif}, we give a precise definition of a measure-inducing function and outline their basic properties that are used for the main results of the paper.
+For a detailed study of measure-inducing functions and for several examples, we refer to Appendix A. In Sections \ref{secmr} and \ref{secvonv}, we provide the main contributions of the paper, that are, an integration by parts formula for measure-inducing functions, a transformation formula for the integration by parts operator, and several convergence results that allow an extension of the Lebesgue integral of a measure-inducing function to the case where one integrates w.r.t. a function that does not necessarily induce a signed measure like a Lipschitz-continuous semi-copula.
+All proofs are transferred to Appendix B.